• Skip to primary navigation

 Daughters Going Away to the City for College Tips

-Empower Yourself not Frighten Yourself.
+Empower Yourself, not Frighten Yourself.

 Be Yourself but Explore a New You.

 Be open to different experiences.
 Pick ones that are a little stretch for you.
-Stay away from ones that make you feel uneasy or overwhelmingly nervous.
+Stay away from the ones that make you feel uneasy or overwhelmingly nervous.

 Eat Healthy Meals and Snacks.